 The large and persistent influx of illegal aliens contributes to an environment of vulnerability and abuse.
-Wherever the law does not hold people accountable, crime will flourish.
-The federal government’s failure to address the illegal alien dilemma creates and perpetuates an environment in which exploitation runs rampant.
+Wherever the law fails to hold people accountable, crime will flourish.
+The federal government’s failure to effectively address the illegal alien dilemma creates and perpetuates an environment in which exploitation runs rampant.

-It is estimated that 14,500 to 17,500 foreign nationals are trafficked into the United States each year.1 Trafficking is the recruitment and transportation of persons within or across boundaries by force, fraud, or deception for the purpose of exploiting them economically.
+It is estimated that 17,000 to 19,0001 foreign nationals are trafficked into the United States each year.
+Trafficking is the recruitment and possible transport of persons within or across boundaries by force, fraud, or deception for the purpose of exploiting them economically.
 Victims are lured with false promises of good jobs and better lives, and then forced to work under brutal and inhuman conditions.
-Victims of trafficking are exploited for purposes of commercial sex, including prostitution, stripping, pornography and live-sex shows.
-However, trafficking also takes place as labor exploitation, such as domestic servitude, sweatshop factories, or agricultural work.
+Victims of trafficking are exploited for purposes of commercial sex, including prostitution, stripping, pornography live-sex shows and other acts.
+However, trafficking also takes place as labor exploitation, including domestic servitude, sweatshop factories, agricultural work and more.
 After drug dealing, human trafficking is tied with the illegal arms industry as the second largest criminal industry in the world today, and it is the fastest growing.

 While anyone can become a victim of trafficking, illegal aliens are highly vulnerable to being trafficked due to a combination of factors, including lack of legal status and protections, limited language skills and employment options, poverty and immigration-related debts, and social isolation.
 They are often victimized by traffickers from a similar ethnic or national background, on whom they may be dependent for employment or support in the foreign country.